04 Nov How Visualization Can Help Your Dressage

 How To Visualize Your Test

 In order to practice your visualization sit down in a quiet space, close your eyes and practice riding your test from start to finish.
 If you don’t know your test, spend time breaking down the movements.
 Visualize the first three moves and keep repeating those until you know them precisely and you can visualize yourself doing them without distraction, then add another 3 to that and close your eyes and run through them joined together.
 Keep adding until you can close your eyes and visualize the entire test from start to finish.

 Now that you have learnt the movements, now visualize the feeling.
 How your feeling, the aids and take away the thinking of what comes next.
 Picture each movement having the finest quality you can imagine, what do you need to be doing, how do you need to sit in order to create that.

-The key is to keep practicing your test until you know your every movement, from how you set your horse up through to the last halt.
+The key is to keep practising your test until you know your every movement, from how you set your horse up through to the last halt.
 Visualize your perfect test without distraction.
-Then try visualize how you may cope with potential problems.
-What sort of rider are you in that moment to over come it.
-For example if you know your horse spooks in a certain place, how are you going to ride through this.
+Then try to visualize how you may cope with potential problems.
+What sort of rider are you in that moment to overcome it.
+For example, if you know your horse spooks in a certain place, how are you going to ride through this.
 Then run through your test again with piercing focus, getting more and more in tune with how it feels and training yourself to not get distracted.
 Every day will be different, but the more you do this the better you will get on the horse.

 Practice makes perfect, and perfect practice makes permanent.
 We all have habits when we ride that through repeated action can be permanent.
 Whether or not they are good or bad.
 We make permanent by repetition.
 Visualization is a great way to create and reinforce new good habits mentally and help you take your riding to the next level.